-Source: Interest rates from Raymond James' Weekly Interest Rate Monitor as of 1/27/2024 and The Wall Street Journal as of 2/1/2025.
-Source for the Dividend Yields is from FactSet as of 1/31/2025.
+Source: Interest rates from Raymond James' Weekly Interest Rate Monitor as of 5/27/2025 and The Wall Street Journal as of 6/1/2025.
+Source for the Dividend Yields is from FactSet as of 6/1/2025.
 Common Stocks uses the estimated weighted average dividend yield for the S&P 500.
 The top 25% yield is the median yield of the top quartile of dividend-paying stocks out of the largest 1,000 stocks.
 The next 25% yield is the median of the second quartile.
 Preferred Stocks is the median dividend yield of the 100 largest traded preferred stocks (by dollar volume, per FactSet).
 REIT and Utilities dividend yields are the median of those sector stocks included in the 1,000 largest common stocks.
+Limited Partnerships dividend yields are the median of U.S. exchange-traded limited partnerships.